NoschdarSindy/wanderlust/README.md

 ## Frontend
 Run `npm start` to start the react apps.
 The backend needs to be running because the frontend requests the next participant number to handle the counterbalancing.

+# Results are stored by participant in a folder called `output`.